doduck210/BS_1770_cpp/Compliance/2217-2/result.md

 | 1770-2_Comp_24LKFS_100Hz_2ch.wav | -24 | -23.993387910656825. |

 *+-0.1 tolerence
-*Seems so far BS1770 cpp can deal with only Mono/Stereo*
+*So far BS1770 cpp can deal with only Mono/Stereo*
 *'Not Supported' are because of the file has more than 2 channels*